We Not “Born For This”: Where Skinny Fabulous Went Wrong

 Then I thought it was one disgusting lyric that spoiled an entire song.
 I was wrong.
 It was actually the pre-chorus and that spoiled my entire mood.

-I wonder what he said after his bredrin gave him a bounce and told him, “da chune rell bad but…”.
-Or did dat bredrin even raise a question?
+I wonder what he said after his bredren gave him a bounce and told him, “da chune rell bad but…”.
+Did a bredren even raise a question?

-Where were all the men who heard the line?
-And what did they have to say?
+Where are all the men who heard the line?
+And what do we have to say?

 Among other women, the song did not go unnoticed: